trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 ```

 I found that pesky `wrapmargin=8` option that inserted unexpected
-newlines and disabled it first thing.
+newlines and disabled it as a first thing.

 Then I looked around for a cozy background that `mcedit` and `nc` both
 had. `colorscheme darkblue` did the trick.